 A server stack is the collection of software that forms the operational infrastructure on a given machine.
 In a computing context, a stack is an ordered pile.

-In the more layman terms, a server stack is just a whole collection of software that you install on the server.
+In simple terms, a server stack is just a whole collection of software that you install on the server.
 The software then becomes a part of the server infrastructure that is essential to the operations.